-- 1. Light weight rapid gathering of good quality user feedback. - Narrow focus on business goals and core functionality produces valuable insights.
-Easy access to broad brush of credible users. - - a.
-Access to domain experts is easy - b.
-No "no show" participants. - c.
-Easily collect user database for future tests. - d.
-Participants are in the booth for their benefit first which yields rich customer input.
-This could also be a disadvantage if it generates false excitement. - 4.
-Fluid adaptable to change to suit the situation
+- The testing provides for a light weight, rapid gathering of good quality user feedback without a lot of overhead for preparation and running of tests. - There is a narrow focus on business goals and core functionality that produces valuable insights. - There is easy access to a broad brush of credible users. - \circ \quad Access to domain experts is easy. - There are no "no show" participants. - The data can be easily collected in a user database for future tests. - Participants are in the booth for their benefit first, which yields rich customer input.
+This could also be a disadvantage if it generates false excitement. - The method is very fluid.
+Company representatives must adapt to change to suit the situation.